Family business with an international focus

-Hazeldene’s is the biggest private employer in Bendigo with 770 employees and more than 800 contractors, most of whom come from the area.
+Hazeldene’s is the biggest private employer in Bendigo with more than 700 employees and 400 contractors, most of whom come from the area.
 This family business, which produces chickens for market from breeding to plate, has been operating for more than 60 years.
 It processes up to 680,000 chickens a week at Lockwood, with breeding and rearing farms, a hatchery, growing farms and a processing plant across Central Victoria.

 Hazeldene’s Executive Director John Hazeldene said the company, which prides itself on producing quality chickens and presenting them in innovative ways, was starting to reap the rewards of building relationships and contacts throughout Asia.